coreui/coreui/site/content/docs/4.0/getting-started/introduction.md

 #### Bundle

-Include every Bootstrap JavaScript plugin and dependency with one of our two bundles.
+Include every CoreUI for Bootstrap JavaScript plugin and dependency with one of our two bundles.
 Both `coreui.bundle.js` and `coreui.bundle.min.js` include [Popper](https://popper.js.org/) for our tooltips and popovers.
-For more information about what's included in Bootstrap, please see our [contents]({{< docsref "/getting-started/contents#precompiled-bootstrap" >}}) section.
+For more information about what's included in Bootstrap, please see our [contents]({{< docsref "/getting-started/contents#precompiled-coreui" >}}) section.

 ```html
 <script src="{{< param "cdn.js_bundle" >}}" integrity="{{< param "cdn.js_bundle_hash" >}}" crossorigin="anonymous"></script>